NATIONAL WATER SUPPLY ALLIANCE

 Greg Volkardt - Director

-Greg Volkhardt is Natural Resources and Lands Manager for Tacoma Water.
+Greg Volkhardt is the Water Division Manager for Tacoma Water.
 Greg oversees the management of Tacoma Water’s 148,000-acre Green River Watershed and its Environmental Stewardship Program.
 His responsibilities include meeting Tacoma Water’s federal, state, and tribal environmental obligations and protecting raw water quality to the point of diversion.
 Greg also serves as the liaison between Tacoma Water and the U.S. Army Corps of Engineers on the Howard A Hanson Dam Additional Water Storage Project.
 The HAHD-AWSP helps meet peak summer demand for a regional partnership of four water utilities and is essential for meeting Tacoma Water’s instream flow requirements.
 Greg’s involvement with the NWSA began in early 2017 with NWSA’s engagement on the proposed rule for use of Corps reservoirs for water supply storage.
 Prior to joining Tacoma Water in 2008, Greg led a program that evaluated wild salmon populations and their recovery throughout western Washington.
 He has spent over 30 years working on water supply and natural resources issues in the Pacific Northwest and Alaska.

 Dave Mitamura - Staff